 If desired, sprinkle some toasted black sesame seeds across the rice.
 The sesame seeds add both decoration and a lightly nutty flavor to the outside of the Philadelphia Roll.

-To both prevent it sticking to the mat and make rolling easier, lay a sheet of plastic wrap on top of the rice.
+To both prevent it from sticking to the mat and to make rolling easier, lay a sheet of plastic wrap on top of the rice.
 Very carefully flip the rice and nori over, so that the plastic is between the rice and mat.

 The nori should be facing upward, and then you can begin filling your roll!